AHEA2205 Human Sciences Research Project

 - Students are able to (1) demonstrate the capacity to locate a variety of resources in representing a range of viewpoints; (2) discriminate the type of information relevant to their information need; (3) use appropriate electronic resources effectively (OneSearch, databases); (4) determine the reliability and trustworthiness of resources (e; (5) g; (6) websites, journal articles); (7) critically evaluate sources of information; (8) apply appropriate research strategies to differing assignment tasks; (9) cite sources correctly using a specific referencing style; (10) identify ethical issues in a research topic with particular reference to the complexities involved in Aboriginal health research; (11) identify and discuss the distinction between quantitative and qualitative research; (12) interpret basic epidemiological information; (13) present findings to their peers in a multimedia format; and (12) present a logical and coherent written report on their research; and (14) Completion of this unit (and AHEA1102 Communication and Research Methods) satisfies the information literacy outcomes expected of new entrants to the Doctor of Medicine course (as adapted from the current Year 1 and 2 outcomes for the Bachelor of Medicine and Bachelor of Surgery course, by Information Services, Medical and Dental Library).

-- Typically this unit is assessed in the following ways: (1) proposal outline; (2) survey of sources and literature survey; (3) oral presentation and discussion of ethical issues within the framework of The University of Western Australia's ethics approval; (4) written presentation of research; and (5) oral presentation of research.
+- Indicative assessments in this unit are as follows: (1) proposal outline; (2) survey of sources and literature survey; (3) oral presentation and discussion of ethical issues within the framework of The University of Western Australia's ethics approval; (4) written presentation of research; and (5) oral presentation of research.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.